jokull/blog/src/routes/working-from-eu-for-us.md

 workers local labor laws and tax regulations are vastly different between countries.

 The first thing someone might notice is that quoted salaries are completely different.
-The US commonly quotes annual salaries but in Europe it’s monthly, and of course in local currency.
-In Iceland quoted salaries will not significant non-voluntary pension payments which go from the employer directly to the pension fund.
-Federal taxes are also transferred directly from the employer.
-And on, and on and on.
+The US commonly quotes annual salaries but in many European countries it’s monthly, and of course in local currency.
+In Iceland quoted salaries will have significant non-voluntary pension payments which go from the employer directly to the pension fund.
+Federal taxes are also transferred directly from the employer, and on and on.

 Sizzling employee benefits like “paid time off”, “401k/pension contributions” and “medical insurance” can be ambiguous and meaningless for someone that will be working out of a country where